All Products

 Document Center

-ApsaraDB RDS:Upgrade a major version by using the in-place upgrade method
+ApsaraDB RDS:In-place major version upgrade

 Prerequisites